“How to stay in Europe longer within the Schengen Countries or Area?”

 Yes, you read that right… free!

-There are actually several countries in Europe that chose to eradicate tuition fees for both local and international would-be students and they are listed below (along with other countries who have the cheapest tuition).
+There are actually several countries in Europe that chose to eradicate tuition fees for both local and international would-be students and they are listed below (along with other countries that have the cheapest tuition).
 So if you’re looking for ways on how to stay in Europe longer, below are your top options!

 Lowest yearly tuition fee possible: FREE